scaleoutsystems/digital-pathology-tutorial/README.md

-# Acute Myeloid Leukemia FEDn/Studio example
+# Acute Myeloid Leukemia classification using a federated Convolutional Neural Network

+The purpose of this tutorial is to explore the key features of FEDn and STACKn through a use-case in digital pathology.
+We will:

+1. Train a model on data from one clinic.
+2. Serve the model in production using Tensorflow Serving.
+3. Deploy a FEDn network, invite other clients to join, and try to improve the model using federated learning.

+If you are doing the tutorial as part of an instructor-led workshop, you will take the role of a client setting up a local data node on your own local hardware and join a federation.
+You will recive additional instructions for how to obtain a local dataset, and the configuration files needed to attach to the federation.

+If you are doing the tutorial on your own, you need access to a working deployment of [STACKn](https://github.com/scaleoutsystems/stackn) to do the model serving part of the tutorial.
+The federated learnig part can be completed using a deployed [FEDn network](https://github.com/scaleoutsystems/fedn).
+You also need to download the data and prepare your own data partitions (see instructions below).
+The data download can take up to a few hours depending on your network connection.

+## The model

-This example project is a lighter version of Acute Myeloid Leukemia (AML) classification problem addressed in [[1]](#1).
-Compared to the original work, this project is built with a lighter Convolutional Neural Network and downsampled images to reduce the computation time and resources.
+This model we will work with is a lighter version of the model developed for the Acute Myeloid Leukemia (AML) classification problem in [[1]](#1).
+Compared to the original work, here the Convolutional Neural Network (CNN) is slightly simplified, and the images are downssampled in order to reduce the computation time and resources.
+This tutorial can be completed without access to GPU resources.

 The purpose of the model is, as described by the original authors: